epfl-systemf/grattlesnake-lang/grattlesnake-lang-doc.md

 `Nothing` can be used as the return type of functions that can not return (note that the compiler is conservative and in complex cases it may not be able to prove that a function indeed never returns).

 Arrays are supported and have the following syntax: `arr <element type>`, e.g. `arr Int` or `arr arr String`.
 They are mutable and invariant.
-Arrays of primitive types other than `String` are initialized with null values.
+Arrays of primitive types other than `String` are initialized with 0s (or false for booleans).
 Other arrays must be initialized explicitly: loading from an uninitialized array cell results in a runtime error.

 ## Supported devices

 Grattlesnake offers two devices: the filesystem (referred to as `fs`) and the console (referred to as `console`).
 See the [filesystem API](./rattlesnake-compiler/src/main/scala/lang/FileSystemApi.scala) and the [console API](./rattlesnake-compiler/src/main/scala/lang/ConsoleApi.scala) for the list of functions they give access to.
 They have to be imported explicitly in modules.
-In packages, merely using them imports them automatically and adds them to the capture set of the module.
+In packages, merely using them imports them automatically and adds them to the capture set of the package.

 ## Declaring a type